AdamKyle/flare/resources/info/tips/section-1.md

 If you are a ranger, go buy a bow and equip it.

+Now before you continue with automation, look at your accuracy skill on the character sheet, it might be level 20, 30, 40 or even higher.

+Let's switch that your class skill - which is documented on the [classes](/information/races-and-clases) page.
+Just click on the class that is yours and it will tell you the class skill.
+Every class has a chance to fire off their special attack assuming their first one did not miss.

+For example, Rangers have a chance to fire off their class skill which lets them fire three arrows at once!
+How exciting!
+However, all class skills have rules about their usage, such as needing specific gear equipped to attain their bonuses or fire off their special attack.

 Once you spent some of that hard-earned gold, repeat the auto battle, by just licking Begin, again.
 We will do this until you reach: Mercenary of Surface.

 What about all your items you have accumulated from your auto battle?
 You can, before beginning the next one, go through them and investigate if any are good enough for you at your level, but based on the gold you might have gotten, the "started drops" may just be useless trash to you now.
-So f you would like, you could
+If you would like, you could
 [disenchant](/information/disenchanting) them all, which will raise the skill - making it easier to disenchant over time.

+As you disenchant more items, you will level the disenchanting skill which makes t easier to disenchant items over time as well as level the enchanting skill which will also make it easier to enchant items.

 You also see the enchanted drops on the market, but you would have to be at a port [location](/information/location) to access the market.
 You can travel to the closest one to you at 160/80 - Smugglers Port.